 - 1 Cup Fresh Pumpkin Puree

-- 1 3/4 Cup Whole Wheat Flour Atta
+- 1¾ Cup Whole Wheat Atta flour Chapati flour

 - 1 Tsp Oil

-In a large mixing bowl, combine the pumpkin puree, wheat flour, salt and start kneading.
-Add a little more water if needed as you knead until you achieve a soft pliable dough.
+- To prepare the dough – In a large mixing bowl, combine the pumpkin puree, wheat flour, salt and start kneading.
+Add a little water if needed as you knead until you achieve a soft pliable dough.
 Splash the oil onto your hands and the remaining on the dough and knead until we have a clean bowl.
-Set the dough aside for 20 Minutes or so.
+Set the dough aside for 20 minutes or so.

-Incase you do not want to flame bake it, you may cook for a few more minutes on the pan.
+- Incase you do not want to flame bake the flatbread, you may cook for a few more minutes on the tawa.
 Put a gentle pressure using a flat spatula on each side and then set them aside in a casserole to keep it warm.